I visit other universities and do workshops for researchers of all ages and stages…

 These short workshops help competent academic writers become outstanding and persuasive scholarly communicators.
 Run times are included for each session.
-These sessions can be run seperately, or stacked together into a one or two day intensive workshop:
+These sessions can be run separately, or stacked together into a one or two day intensive workshop:

 - Write clearer sentences (1 hour)

 - Write logically connected sentences (1 hour)

-- How to write with less word clutter (1 hour)
+- Write with less word clutter (1 hour)

-- How to write about other people’s research (1 hour)
+- Write about other people’s research (1 hour)

 - Write more compelling sentences (1 hour)

-- How to write an abstract for a journal paper (1 hour)
+- Write an abstract for a journal paper (1 hour)